+MUSC U111C.
+Applied Music in Composition (1) Individual study in composition requiring weekly 30-minute lessons for twelve weeks and an additional four hours per week of composing and score study.
+Prerequisite: Consent of Instructor.
+Portfolio may be required.
+PLEASE NOTE: Students who withdraw from this course will not receive a tuition or fee reimbursement or refund.

 MUSC U111D.
 Applied Music in Percussion (1) Individual study in percussion performance requiring weekly 30-minute lessons for twelve weeks and an additional four hours per week of practice.
 Prerequisite: Consent of instructor.
 Auditions may be required.
 PLEASE NOTE: Students who withdraw from this course will not receive a tuition or fee reimbursement or refund.
 MUSC U111G.
 Applied Music in Guitar (1) Individual study in guitar performance requiring weekly 30-minute lessons for twelve weeks and an additional four hours per week of practice.
 Prerequisite: Performance ability commensurate with music to be performed and consent of instructor.
 Auditions may be required.
 May be repeated for additional credit.
 PLEASE NOTE: Students who withdraw from this course will not receive a tuition or fee reimbursement or refund.